 For every surgery with Surgical Direct’s Mobile Cataract Service, we provide a surgical coordinator.
 Having experienced, aware, cordial, and supportive help in the OR during surgery can make a big difference in the efficiency of surgery day.
-If you are part of a surgical team (or you are an Ophthalmologist), chances are, you have experienced a day (or many) when other members of the OR team on eye day have limited experience in cataract surgery.
+If you are part of a surgical team (or you are an ophthalmologist), chances are that you have experienced a day when other members of the OR have limited experience in cataract surgery.
 This is a common occurrence (to no one’s fault) based on how frequent an MD will bring cases to the facility, OR staff turnover, vacations, sick days, and more.
 Even if a scrub nurse is consistently ‘scrubbing’ eyes, it can take months for familiarity to set in, knowing the instruments by name, and the different dynamics of the case.
 Even at that point, knowing the equipment well enough to troubleshoot isn’t even on their radar.

-From our experience, it’s actually the status-quo that the many of support staff teams in an OR have limited experience with cataract surgery unless they’ve been working directly with eyes for years.
-Even with years of experience, it’s not common knowledge for nurses to know the ins-and-outs of the procedure to the point where they are preemptively prepared for a lens change, extra viscoelastic, or a Vit.
-Simply because they don’t need to know that information.
+From our experience, it’s actually the status-quo that many support staff teams in an OR have limited experience with cataract surgery unless they’ve been working directly with eyes for years.
+Even with years of experience, it’s not common knowledge for nurses to know the ins-and-outs of the procedure to the point where they are preemptively prepared for a lens change, extra viscoelastic, or a vit.

 Cataract Coordinators Enhance Your OR

 In no way do we intend to diminish the hard-working heroes of each and every OR we step into.
 The nursing and scrub staffs that we encounter daily are exceptionally hardworking and smart individuals, most having a wealth of surgical knowledge far greater than we possess at Surgical Direct.
 We honestly believe that!